l3onh4rd/pmp/README.md

 ### Show Bokeh Plots

-That opens all bokeh plots in you default browser.
+That opens all bokeh plots in your default browser.

 ```console
 python main.py --show-bokeh